It’s time to take a sledgehammer to the walls around environmentalism. The future of our Earth is at stake.

 As a recovering perfectionist, I now know that no one is perfect.
 Most of us are far from it, and that’s just fine.
 Rather than a handful of humans adopting a lifestyle that allows them to never consume resources or impact the life of any other living being—which sounds pretty impossible anyway—we should instead aim for every person, from every background and walk of life, to simply do their best.
 Whatever that looks like.

-If you’re a straw-sucking, hamburger-eating, truck-driving person who still cares about the planet and what we’re leaving to our children, you may not be welcome in every environmental circle, but I hope you feel at home in mine.
+If you’re a straw-sucking, hamburger-eating, truck-driving person who still cares about the planet and what we’re leaving to future generations, you may not be welcome in every environmental circle, but I hope you feel at home in mine.
 And if you’re someone who is already checking all the boxes on the list of things to do to avert planetary disaster, you’re welcome too—we can learn a lot from you!
 But no judging.
-This is a judgement-free zone where we practice kindness, celebrate diversity in all its expressions, lead by humble example, and prize progress over perfection always.
+This is an inclusive judgement-free zone where we practice kindness, celebrate diversity in all its expressions, lead by humble example, and prize progress over perfection always.

 Whatever you’re already doing for the planet, thank you.
 Instead of stopping there, let’s use our personal choices to fuel bigger steps that make a world-changing difference.